DaruoMatrix/selket-front/README.md

-# Ionic 3 Start Theme
+# Selket Ionic 3 APP

-Ionic 3 Start Theme with 10 Pages, mock data, providers samples, Storage, Http and more...
+The front end mobile application for Selket.